 Suggested by Our Escape Clause

-Swimming in a crystal-clear pool in front of beautiful waterfalls–it’s hard to imagine a more idyllic summer day in Croatia than that!
+Swimming in a crystal-clear pool in front of beautiful waterfalls–it’s hard to imagine a more idyllic way to spend a day in Croatia in the summer than that!

-Krka National Park is home to plenty of great hiking trails, wildlife, and a small outdoor museum that shows what life on the river looked like before the Industrial Revolution… but as wonderful as all of those things are, it’s the waterfalls that are the real showstopper.
+Krka National Park is home to plenty of great hiking trails, wildlife, and a small outdoor museum that shows what life on the river looked like before the Industrial Revolution.

 You can access Krka National Park as a day trip from several popular Croatian coastal towns, including Sibenik and the ever-popular Split.